chaoskagami/4ch-to-mw/README.md

  * python2
  * lxml

-An example of output is provided in the folder examples/mgn-1.
+An example of output is provided in the folder examples/mgn-2.
 What that is should be predictable.

+This tool does not filter duplicate images.
+I wish it could, sorry.

 Licensing?
 Bah.
 If you're really a legal freak, then WTFPL.
 To summarize, I don't care.